Juanx65/UNetSalmonModel/README.md

 python train.py --epochs 10 --step_per_epoch 300 --data data/salmones/train --save weights/best.hdf5
 ```

-Where --save saves best.ckpt in the weights folder, monitoring the loss of the model.
+Where --save saves best.hdf5 in the weights folder, monitoring the loss of the model.